alx-rg/postmaker/README.md

-# Next.js, Prisma, NextAuth.js App
+# Next.js, Prisma, NextAuth.js, TypeScript App

-This project uses Next.js and Prisma with data hosted with Heroku for a fullstack app.
+This project uses Next.js and Prisma with data hosted on Heroku for a fullstack app.